Purchasing Power Parity (PPP): Understanding The Concept & Its Global Impact

 One of the most common uses of PPP is to compare the economic performance of different countries.
 This comparison often involves measuring GDP, income, or consumption in one country relative to another.
 Since exchange rates fluctuate and are influenced by factors beyond the price of goods and services, nominal comparisons using these rates can be misleading.
 By applying PPP, economists adjust for the cost of living and inflation, offering a clearer picture of the real economic health of countries.

 To do this, PPP-adjusted GDP is calculated.
-Imagine comparing India's GDP with that of the United States using nominal exchange rates.
+Imagine comparing India's GDP with the United States using nominal exchange rates.
 The U.S. GDP would appear significantly higher due to the strength of the U.S. dollar.
 However, when you adjust for PPP, you factor in that goods and services in India are generally cheaper than in the U.S. This adjusted figure reveals that India’s real GDP is higher than it seems, allowing for a more accurate comparison.

 2. Cross-Border Salary and Wage Comparisons